Drive webinar registrations with this webinar promotion Ebook.

 You can also use a background tool to blur your background or even replace it with a virtual one.
 Some video conferencing platforms like Livestorm come with this feature built in.

-You've invested in the best microphone and webcam for webinars, but how do you know if they're actually compatible with your computer?
+You've invested in the best microphone and webcam for webinars.
+But how do you know if they're actually compatible with your computer?
 And what about the audio and video quality?

-There may be some slight variations in how you test microphones for video conferencing.
+Depending on the device you have or the webinar platform you use, there may be some slight variations in how you test microphones for video conferencing.

 If your computer runs on Windows 7 or 10, you can use the built-in camera and microphone apps to test your devices.

-Also use our microphone test free tool: https://livestorm.co/tools/microphone-test
+Also use our microphone test free tool.

 If you're using a Mac, you can change the settings from system preferences to test both your microphone and use PhotoBooth to test your webcam.